ga4gh/ga4gh-schemas/doc/source/schemas/references.rst

       excluding all whitespace characters (this is equivalent to SQ:M5 in SAM).
   :type md5checksum: string
   :field name:
     The name of this reference. (e.g. '22').
+The name of the reference must be unique within a ReferenceSet.
   :type name: string
   :field sourceURI:
     The URI from which the sequence was obtained.
 Specifies a FASTA format